Waiheke Island: History

 Large private land purchases occurred on Waiheke between 1836 and 1840s, followed by large crown land purchases in the 1850s.
 By the 1850s, the only Ngāti Pāoa land that remained on the island was a 2,100 acre section at Te Huruhi (near the modern suburb of Blackpool).
 Through a process of individualisation of land titled, the Māori Land Court split the Te Huruhi block between 65 individuals, and by 1914 most of the block had been sold to private interests.
 By the end of the 19th century, the island was increasingly deforested, and land was increasingly used for cattle pastures.

-In the late 1800s or early 1900s the island was owned by a man named Frank Bell, which caused the island to be previously known as Bell's Island.
+In the late 1800s or early 1900s the island was owned by a man named Frank Bell.
+During Bell's ownership Waiheke was known as Bell's Island.

 When shipping companies began offering occasional trips to the island in the 1880s, Waiheke emerged as a seaside resort.
 Day trips to Waiheke and Motutapu by steamers became a common recreational excursion, and boarding houses began to flourish at the south-eastern bays of the island.
 In 1915, Aucklanders were offered the chance to buy affordable land at Ostend, the first subdivision of Waiheke.
 The naming of these new subdivisions reveal the central role of beach life to the identity of the island.
 The winner of a competition naming the Surfdale subdivision was awarded a parcel of land near the beach.
-A section of land could be bought for a small deposit on top of a cost of 8 pence a day and was promoted as a sound investment, however, a level of self sufficiency was required for life on the island as electricity only arrived in 1954.
-These land offers were not open to Māori.
+A section of land could be bought for a small deposit on top of a cost of 8 pence a day and was promoted as a sound investment, however, these land offers were not open to Māori.

 Ostend and Surfdale were joined by additional subdivisions at Palm Beach, Rocky Bay and Oneroa in the 1920s.
+A level of self-sufficiency was required for life on the island as electricity only arrived in 1953 (and then only in Rocky Bay) after a submarine power cable was laid from Maraetai Point to Rocky Bay.

+It took another year for the lights to go on in Onetangi.
+The community celebrated with a parade of floats and a party on 3 July 1954.
+Ostend came next, and then Palm Beach, Surfdale, Blackpool and Oneroa.
+Work was not complete on the more settled end of the island until October 1957.
+The rugged, less populated eastern end of the island took longer.

 During World War II, three gun emplacements were built at Stony Batter on the eastern edge to protect Allied shipping in Waitematā Harbour, in the fear that Japanese ships might reach New Zealand.
 This mirrored developments at North Head and Rangitoto Island.
 The guns were never fired in anger.
 The empty emplacements can be visited seven days a week.
 The extensive tunnels below them have also opened as a tourist attraction.

 In 1999 Waiheke's community board voted Waiheke as a "genetic engineering free zone", but this is a matter of principle rather than fact, as only national government controls exist over genetically engineered foods and grains.